Main navigation

 Discontinuing/Reactivating/Suspending Graduate Programs - CG

 Suspension of a graduate program refers to a program discontinuing admissions into a graduate degree program while there are students actively enrolled in the program.
 A program may not be discontinued if there are students actively enrolled in a degree program.
-The standard timeline for suspension of admissions is five years; a program can be reactivated within this five year period.
+If a program is suspended for more than one year the Chancellor’s Staff and members of CCGS must be informed via the submission of a Suspension and Discontinuation CR form.
+The standard timeline for suspension of admissions is five years; a program can be reactivated within this five-year period but not afterwards.

 Discontinuation of a graduate program refers to a program 1) discontinuing admissions into a graduate program with no students currently enrolled in the graduate program, or 2) expiring a suspended program that has entered a time period beyond the five-year period for reactivation.